gnyers/ndc-python-workshop/01_func-introduction.rst

-**Best practice**: In general using keyword arguments is preferable, because "Explicit is better than implicite"
+**Best practice**: In general using keyword arguments is preferable, because "Explicit is better than implicit"

-Variable number of arguments
+Functions with variable number of arguments
 ================================================================================

-When creating a function, we often wish to be able to consume a variable number of arguments.
+It is sometimes useful when a function is able to consume a variable number of arguments.

+**Example**: the ``print()`` function!

-Variable number of postional arguments
+Variable number of positional arguments
 --------------------------------------------------------------------------------

 **Example**:

 .. code:: python
-   :number-lines: 1
    :class: python-code

    def greet(*people):